Non-melanoma skin cancer

 Photo of a mother and daughter at the park

 Basal cell carcinoma (basal cell cancer) and squamous cell carcinoma (squamous cell cancer) are collectively referred to as non-melanoma skin cancer.
-This is to distinguish them from melanomas, which often look like dark moles.
+This is to distinguish them from melanomas, which often look like dark moles on light skin.

 Non-melanoma skin cancer is much more common than melanoma.
 But non-melanoma skin cancer can usually be fully removed, and it only rarely spreads to other parts of the body.